rivt-info/rivtinfo.github.io/docs/_sources/index.md.txt

 - plots
 - data

-**rivt** has this capability to mix and match from existing documents and data sources.
-When implemented across large document libraries it allows engineers to explore more options, become familiar with technologies and find better solutions.
-The open source software model it is built on permits and encourages continuous contributions to such libraries.
+**rivt** has the capability to recombine parts from existing documents, including data from a wide variety of external sources, into new documents.
+It allows engineers to explore more options, become familiar with technologies and find better solutions.
+The open source software model it is built on permits and encourages continuous, incremental contributions to such libraries.

-In addition, engineering documents include confidential client and project information interspersed among the generic descriptions and calculations.
-**rivt** allows designation of specific inputs and outputs as private, and automatically generates separate project or public documents for different purposes.
+Engineering documents include confidential client and project information, interspersed in generic descriptions and calculations. **rivt** allows designation of certain inputs and outputs as private and automatically generates separate documents for project or public "template" purposes.

 Engineering document software is widely available but it presents barriers to sharing and reuse (see table).
-It has high initial cost, continuous upgrade costs, limited report formatting and version control, and mutual incompatibility.
+It has high initial cost, continuous upgrade costs, limited report formatting, limited version control, and mutual incompatibility.

-Consequentially, nearly identical engineering documents are repeatedly written from scratch, simply because reusable documents and templates are unavailable.
+Consequentially nearly identical engineering documents are repeatedly written from scratch, simply because reusable documents and templates are unavailable.
 **rivt** was developed to change this world.